Qiu2023/cse15l-lab-reports/Jiaqiu Wu Lab report 3.md

 ### find -amin:

-I think it's useful because `find -amin -n` shows me all the files I accessed within last n(n>=0) minutes.
+I think it's useful because `find -amin` helps me to find all the files I accessed within last n(n>=0) minutes.
 For example, if I accessed several files in last 1 hour and I don't remember where they are.
-I can use this command to find them by setting n = 60, which will reveal the paths to all those files.
+I can use this command to find them by setting n = 60, and the command will show me the paths to all those files in the output too.

 Example 1: